konstructio/kubefirst-docs/CONTRIBUTING.md

 - [bug reports](https://github.com/kubefirst/kubefirst/issues/new);
 - [feature requests](https://github.com/kubefirst/kubefirst/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=);
-- [documentations issues reports](https://github.com/kubefirst/kubefirst/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=) like unclear section, missing information or even typos;
+- [documentation issues reports](https://github.com/kubefirst/kubefirst/issues/new?assignees=&labels=feature-request&template=feature_request.md&title=) like unclear section, missing information or even typos;
-- and, of course, any code contributions to Kubefirst, or the documentations itself.
+- and, of course, any code contributions to Kubefirst, or the documentation itself.

 Before making a code change, first discuss your idea via an [issue](https://github.com/kubefirst/docs/issues/new/choose).
 Please check if a feature request or bug report does [already exist](https://github.com/docs/kubefirst/issues/) before creating a new one.

-## Getting Started with the documentation
+## Getting Started With the Documentation

 We are using [Docusaurus](https://github.com/facebook/docusaurus) as our documentation platform.
 More information on the platform in their [documentation](https://docusaurus.io/docs).